Eisriesenwelt

 The Tour

-Guided tours only.
-Tours depart roughly every 75 minutes during opening hours (May to late October; the caves close for winter).
-The tour lasts about 75 minutes and covers the accessible section of the cave, including the main ice formations.
+Guided tours only, departing roughly every 75 minutes during opening hours.
+The tour lasts about 75 minutes and covers the accessible ice section.

-Advance booking: strong recommendation during July and August, when tours sell out before midday.
-Book at eisriesenwelt.at.
-Arrive at Werfen by 9am for a morning tour if you have not pre-booked.
+Book online at eisriesenwelt.at during July and August, when tours sell out before midday.
+Arrive at Werfen by 09:00 for a morning tour if you haven’t pre-booked.
+The tour involves approximately 700 steps; it is not suitable for buggies or wheelchairs.

 Burg Hohenwerfen

-Werfen’s other major attraction sits directly visible from the town, dramatically placed on a rock above the Salzach River: Burg Hohenwerfen, a medieval fortress originally built in 1077.
-The castle hosts daily falconry demonstrations (one of the more interesting regular events at any Austrian castle) and has a small military history museum.
-Combined day tickets with Eisriesenwelt offer a modest discount.
-The castle is 20 minutes’ walk from Werfen station.
+Werfen’s other major attraction is visible on the approach from Salzburg: Burg Hohenwerfen, a medieval fortress built in 1077 and dramatically positioned on a rock above the Salzach River.
+It hosts daily falconry demonstrations, one of the more genuinely interesting regular events at any Austrian castle, and has a small military history museum.
+Combined tickets with Eisriesenwelt are available.
+The castle is a 20-minute walk from Werfen station.

 Salzburg as a Base

-Salzburg is the logical base.
-The city itself warrants at least two days: Mozart’s birthplace at Getreidegasse 9, the Hohensalzburg fortress (the largest fully preserved medieval castle in Central Europe), the Baroque Dom, the Mirabellgarten with its views to the fortress, the Stiegl brewery, and the September Salzburg Festival (one of the world’s most important classical music festivals, running since 1920, requiring tickets booked months in advance).
+Salzburg warrants at least two days independently.
+Mozart’s birthplace at Getreidegasse 9.
+The Hohensalzburg fortress (the largest fully preserved medieval castle in Central Europe, with good city views from the ramparts).
+The Baroque Dom.
+The Mirabellgarten.
+The Stiegl brewery.
+The Salzburg Festival in late July and August (one of the world’s most important classical music events, running since 1920, requiring tickets months in advance).